Protecting Creativity

 Imitation is the sincerest form of flattery.

-Whilst I totally agree with this statement, I think there is originality in how we rearrange ideas to create something unique, fresh and unexpected.
-I believe this ‘freshness’ has an intrinsic value which should be protected from those who seek to simply copy, rather than imitate with a goal to learn something new.
+But this does not mean everything new is the same.
+As he suggests, there is originality in how we rearrange ideas and style to create something unique, fresh and unexpected.
+It is this ‘freshness’ which has an intrinsic value and it should be protected from those who seek to copy and benefit from your intellectual property.

-As the journalist and author Arthur Koestler once wrote, “The more ‘original’ a discovery, the more obvious it seems afterwards”.
+As the journalist and author Arthur Koestler once wrote:

 The more original a discovery, the more obvious it seems afterwards.